 - Advocacy on women's land rights will be critical in scaling up their access to land.
-Agriculture is a huge contributor to the continent's GDP; yet the contribution of women in this regard is restricted for various reasons - lack of access to capital and factors of production, mainly. - In partnership with think tanks and research institutions including institutes of higher learning, organize dialogue activities that foster deeper awareness creation on challenges women face in cross-border trade and how they can be addressed. - Research and publication on key datasets to help strategic areas of engagement for effective implementation of the AfCFTA in a way that works for women and youth.
-Strong analysis, documentation and reporting on the lived experiences of women in conflict and how it stifles their businesses, for example, could help inform decisions around AfCFTA implementation. - Engage in awareness creation on the importance of the AfCFTA and avenues to tap into the opportunities it presents.

-Collaborate to increase access to comprehensive sexual education to derisk prospects for contracting HIV.
-Increased movement brought about by the AfCFTA will increase spread and incidence of HIV/AIDS

-Advocate for peace, reconciliation, justice, skills building and young women led SMEs should be factored into trade agreements so regional integration benefits and intra-African trade can be reaped.
+Agriculture is a huge contributor to the continent's GDP; yet the contribution of women in this regard is restricted for various reasons lack of access to capital and factors of production, mainly. - In partnership with think tanks and research institutions including institutes of higher learning, organize dialogue activities that foster deeper awareness creation on challenges women face in cross-border

+- Advocating for stronger regional policies and reforms that are equitable and gender-responsive will go a long way in stemming continuous discrimination of women across the workforce, including the exposure to harassment and sexual exploitation that make it difficult for women to participate in regional value chains. - Research and publication on key datasets to help strategic areas of engagement for effective implementation of the AfCFTA in a way that works for women and youth.
+Strong analysis, documentation and reporting on the lived experiences of women in conflict and how it stifles their businesses, for example, could help inform decisions around AfCFTA implementation. - Engage in awareness creation on the importance of the AfCFTA and avenues to tap into the opportunities it presents. - Collaborate to increase access to comprehensive sexual education to de-risk prospects for contracting HIV.
+Increased movement brought about by the AfCFTA will increase spread and incidence of HIV/AIDS - Advocate for peace, reconciliation, justice, skills building and young women led SMEs should be factored into trade agreements so regional integration benefits and intra-African trade can be reaped. - Call for action against gender discrimination within the context of existing policies such as CEDAW, Maputo Protocol, among others.